Orthopedics: Bones, Joints, Ligaments and Tendons Document List

 Explains the difference between Tarsal Tunnel and Carpal Tunnel Syndromes including symptoms and treatments of each.

-One of the main issues people with DJD experience is difficulties with climbing or descending stairs.
+One of the main issues people with Degenerative Joint Disease (DJD) experience is difficulties with climbing or descending stairs.

 Treatment is based on research showing cramps are caused by excessive firing of neurons in the spinal cord that control muscle contraction.

 Information regarding tendon and ligament injuries, includes healing and treatment methods.